gytdau/blog/_posts/2022-01-07-Expertise-makes-people-weirder-not-more-alike.md

 > ALBERTO MORAVIA: Not in anything I’ve published.
 Whenever characters get out of control, it’s a sign that the work has not arisen from genuine inspiration.
 One doesn’t go on then.

+Inspiration sounds big!
 Yet earlier on, Faulkner totally dismisses it, not even knowing what it is:

 > INTERVIEWER: You mentioned experience, observation, and imagination as being important for the writer.
 Would you include inspiration?